NAME

 Print or not marks at the top of diff output lines.
 At this point, this option is effective only for unified diff.

-Next example produces the output exactly same as new except visual effects.
+The next example produces output exactly the same as new except for visual effects.

 cdif -U100 --no-mark --no-old --no-command --no-unknown old new